-The Richard T. Robertson School of Communication Culture offers a Bachelor of Science in Mass Communications with concentrations in one of four areas: advertising, journalism, media production or public relations.
+The Richard T. Robertson School of Communication offers a Bachelor of Science in Mass Communications with concentrations in one of four areas: advertising, journalism, media production or public relations.
 The journalism concentration provides students with the skills and practice necessary for careers in the news media.

 Student learning outcomes